 My Assessment Approach

-Given that this course is meant to help you become better teachers of statistics as well as well as prepare you to supervise undergraduate students in a variety of situations, my approach to assessment is pragmatic in nature.
-I am interested in your growth over the semester.
-While a final grade will be assigned, I want you to focus on your participation and reflections, not the accumulation of points.
+Given that this course is meant to help you become better GTAs, my approach to assessment is more pragmatic in nature.
+I want to see you grow over the semester.
+While I will assign a final letter/quality grade at the end of the semester, I want you to focus on your participation, reflections, and growth and not the accumulation of points.

 Types of Assignments